openEOPlatform/documentation/join/early_adopter.md

 If problems occur during this process, feel free to send a support request to `check-in <at> egi.eu`.

 ::: tip You have already connected your account in the past?
-If you have already connected your existing account with EGI check-in in the past, you do not need to do so again and can continue with [joining openEO Platform](#join-openeo-platform).
+If you have already connected your existing account with EGI Check-in in the past, you do not need to do so again and can continue with [joining openEO Platform](#join-openeo-platform).
 If you do not remember if you have already connected your account, you can simply try to follow the steps below.
 If it is already connected you will get a warning at the end of the process: "The identifier is already in use".